maikevers/dotnet31-graphql-demo/README.md

   <a href="https://docs.microsoft.com/en-us/ef/core/providers/cosmos/?tabs=dotnet-core-cli">EF Core Docs</a>
   </h3>

 This is a small demo of a .NET Core 3.1 GraphQL API using Hotchocolate (Code first) and Cosmos DB with Entity Framework Core as provider.
+This demo only includes some simple CRUD operations and has no domain model.

 </div>